abell1835IR/STARS-Server/README.md

 - Responsive image previews with timestamp and location
 - Sorting dropdown and pagination ready
 - Automatic image ingestion over MQTT

 ---

-## 🧪 Testing and Validation

-### Testing Approach
-- Manual testing of MQTT receiver (publish fake payloads)
-- Verified DB updates and saved files in `/uploads`
-- Manually viewed rendered HTML pages in browser
-- Functional verification:
-  - Routes load as expected
-  - Template rendering works
-  - Metadata is shown with correct formatting

-### Unit Testing
-_(To be implemented.)_

----